emmaatkinson/BC-river-level-SR/README.md

 Brief description of each folder in this repository:

-`\code` contains materials (inputs, code, outputs) for previously assembled river-level SR data.
+`\code` contains materials (inputs, code, outputs) for previously assembled river-level S-R data.

 `\inputs` contains input data (i.e., raw data sets in the format they were accessed or shared).
 As this is a working repository and the data assembly is ongoing, datasets awaiting integration are kept in `\to-process` and datasets that have been integrated are kept in `\received-raw`.